ArjenR/node-red-signalk-flows/README.md

 ## playback_nmea_0183.json
 Flow to prune and replay messy nmea sentence logs.
 It dedupes in batches of one secodn.
 Can speedup the replay by setting the messages per second.
 Uses node-red-contrib-merge-topic

+## MOB-tag-processor.json
+Work in progress.
+DO NOT USE YET.
+(Node-red export of flow fooled me and only gave me one node)

+Works together with bt-sensors-plugin-sk plugin.
+Will monitor ble-tags or other bluetooth devices where the signal strenght and battery state is set to the sensors.tag.<your_tag_name>.signal and sensors.tag.<your_tag_name>.battery path.
+Checks every 10 seconds for a lost signal.
+If this is for 30 seconds it will set the MOB alarm and next waypoint.

+TODO:
+- expose signals so parts of the flow can be managed from KIP.
+- manage autopilot via api?